gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 > Dr. ███████

 I called and a friendly staff member from VAC helped out.
 She was initially unclear on the process and said that I would need to organise this though the Australian DVA.
 I was a little frustrated.
 I spent 30 mins on the phone and now someone will email me with more details.
 The saga continues...

+#### August 14th, 2020

+Today I received a think envelop from Medavie Blue Cross.
+The thought of filling out pages of new paperwork filled me with dread.
+However the contents surprised me.
+Inside was a Veterans Affairs Canada Services and Benefits booklet and my Veterans Affairs Canada card.
+It was a huge relief to receive this little piece of plastic.
+Thank you to everyone that has made this possible.

 #### Next steps